arborelia/msu-1.link/packs/albw.md

 - ALBW has a lot of battle themes for different situations, and I was able to use them to give almost every boss in ALttP a unique theme, with the Lorule boss theme used twice.

+# Improvements over previous versions

+Version 1.0 of this pack (from January 4, 2021) relied on the 3DS audio rips of the soundtrack that could be found on KHInsider and YouTube.
+The biggest problem with these was that they included game noises over the music, or cut off the beginnings of tracks.

+To make this version, I purchased and ripped the official Japanese soundtrack CD, giving me pristine versions of the game music, higher-quality recordings, and coverage of more tracks.

+The change from 2.0 to 2.1 is that I renamed the tracks to match the English titles on the European release, instead of them being my own guesses at a translation from Japanese.
+This doesn't change the audio at all, it just makes me feel that I'm no longer adding to the proliferation of inconsistent, confusing track names.

+In version 2.2 I reduced the overall volume level by 3 dB.

+In version 3.0, I replaced "Hyrule Castle Battle Theme" with "Peaceful Hyrule Castle", to avoid bullshit Content-ID claims against the Hyrule Castle theme when publishing videos on YouTube.

 # Track list